tobiashennerbichler/BootSnake/README.md

 This project implements a Bootsector Snake Game, meaning it is written in x86 Real Mode Assembly and uses less than 512B of code.
 It works similarly to other snake games:
 - The snake is controlled using 'WASD'
-- Each time there is one singular apply, which, if consumed, increases the snakes length by one
+- There exists only one apple at a time.
+If it is consumed the snake increases its length by one
 - If the snake runs into the wall or into itself, the game ends
 - During the gameover screen any keypress resets the game